MORTGAGE KNOWLEDGE CENTER

 Getting prequalified and preapproved

-Once you find a property and are ready to make an offer, they’ll work with you on preapproval, which requires more documentation and a hard credit check.
-While not official approval, it’s a step in the right direction.
+Once you find a property and are ready to make an offer, they will work with you on preapproval, which requires more documentation and a hard credit check.
+While not official approval, it is a step in the right direction.

 Step 4: Apply for an ARM

-An accepted offer means it’s time to move forward with the real deal.
+An accepted offer means it is time to move forward.
 Your lender will request all documentation necessary to determine if you qualify for the loan.

 ARM qualifications

-Requirements vary greatly depending on your situation, your lender, and the type of loan you’re applying for.
+Requirements vary greatly depending on your situation, your lender, and the type of loan you are applying for.
 Generally, you must:

 • Have an acceptable down payment